DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/trivy-offline.md

 ## Enable Offline Scan in Managed Harbor

+### Modify trivy with command

-### Edit in the Kubernetes cluster where Harbor is hosted
+Run the following command to edit YAML for Kubernetes cluster where Harbor is hosted:

 ```shell
 $ kubectl -n {namespace} edit harborclusters.goharbor.io {harbor-name}